 Bryan S. Castro Senior Research Associate

-Prior to joining Beacon Economics, Mr. Castro taught courses in macro and microeconomics, international trade, and economic development at California State University, Los Angeles.
+Prior to joining Beacon Economics, Dr. Castro taught courses in macro and microeconomics, international trade, and economic development at California State University, Los Angeles.
 Prior to that, he was a Teaching and Research Assistant at the University of California, Irvine where he led courses in macroeconomics, econometrics, urban economics, risk and uncertainty, international trade, and economic development.
 As a Research Assistant, he also mapped global value chains of medical goods, pharmaceuticals, and vaccines related to COVID-19.

 contact details